nickserv/eslint-config-modern/README.md

 ## Installation

-You can install ESLint using npm:
+You can install ESLint using npm or Yarn:

     npm install eslint --save-dev
+    yarn add eslint --dev

 Then install this configuration:

     npm install eslint-config-modern --save-dev
+    yarn add eslint --dev

 ## Usage